-ICSF writes subtype 23 when the Token Data Set (TKDS) record is updated (created, modified, deleted) of PKCS #11 tokens or token objects.
-Token Data Set callable services are invoked.
+ICSF writes subtype 23 when the Token Data Set (TKDS) record is updated using the Token Data Set callable services.
+ICSF writes to subtype 23 when the PKCS11 TOKEN utility is used to update an object in the TKDS.
 Subtype 23 contains this information:

 - The name of the changed TKDS

-- An indication of the operation performed
+- · An indication of the operation performed

 - The name of the changed entry in the TKDS